wloocc/wloocc-website/content/posts/w25/exec-applications.md

 ## **Events Lead**

-**Description:** Works closely with President and executive team to bring the club’s vision to life through a variety of climbing-related events.
+**Description:** Works closely with the President and executive team to bring the club’s vision to life through a variety of climbing-related events.
 This role requires strong organizational, communication, and creative skills to ensure that the club's events are engaging, safe, and enjoyable for all members.

 **Commitment:** 5-7 hours per week